 For the activity aspect of CAS, I’ve been concentrating on my Cardio.
 I run 2 times a week with a distance of 3km each.
 My goal at the end is to be able to run 5km without stopping.
 Currently, my quickest time to run 3km was 30minutes and I’m trying to get this down to 20-25 minutes.
 Also, I’ve timed myself for 12 minutes yesterday and measured the distance which was 2100m.
 Last month when I timed myself for 12 minutes, I was able to run 1800m.

 On Wednesday (1st of March), the Sekolah Bisa Management team helped the PTA to raise money for Sekolah Bisa by selling second hand books.
 We worked together to sell as many books as possible.
+Hence, I believe I have fulfilled LO 5: I recognize benefits of collaboration because if we didn’t work together well, we wouldn’t have sold the same number of books.

 I’m currently the accountant for the Sekolah Bisa Mangement.
 The transition will happen this week friday.
 Me and David will go over things with Pak Irwan and Pak Adimas about how the system works.
 I’ve been attending the SB Mangement meeting every time which addresses LO 4: I show commitment, I preserve.